 One of the main features of this series is visual gags.
 There is an awful lot of slapstick ‘comedy’, which does not actually end up being funny in any way.
 Another recurring gag is Francine’s almost constant inability to send the Pizza Cats in the right direction, often instead sending them flying headfirst into a building or other solid structure.
 Yet another annoying recurring gag is Lucille’s bizarre ability to shoot off a bunch of missiles from her head when she experiences a strong emotion.
 The animation is consistent, and if there is one thing about this series that makes it worth watching in this day and age, it is the traditional animation used for this series.
 It may not be the best animation, nor are the character designs memorable, but it is nice to be able to watch an anime series produced the traditional way.
 Of course, with traditional animation comes a large amount of recycled footage.

-Without having heard the original background music, it wouldn’t be fair to make any kind of statement comparing it to the music used to replace it in this version.
 The North American music in Samurai Pizza Cats feels as if it was composed on an average 1980s synthesiser.
 Some of it is actually rather effective.
-However, for every piece of music that does suit the scene it accompanies, there is also a piece of music that doesn’t really belong out at all.
+However, for every piece of music that does suit the scene it accompanies, there is also a piece of music that does not belong out at all.
 There are a few moments here and there that are musically silent, but they unfortunately do not last long at all.

 Capsule Computers review guidelines can be found here.